 Do you have the desire to be adventurous?

-“When you set out with the DESIRE to see new things, to meet new people, to experience more, the universe will conspire to make it happen.”
+When you set out with the DESIRE to see new things, to meet new people, to experience more, the universe will conspire to make it happen.

 Step 2: Start Small

-Step 3: Gradual Progression
+Step 3: Push Yourself

 Step 4: Find a WOW Factor

 On one of our first long road trips, we blew a trailer tire at the top of a mountain.
-It took an hour to find how to access the spare, then we blew another trailer tire an hour later right before Phoenix (no spares now) and barely hobbled to drop the trailer at a tire center in Phoenix at midnight.
+It took an hour to find out how to access the spare, then we blew another trailer tire an hour later right before Phoenix (no spares now), and barely hobbled to drop the trailer at a tire center in Phoenix at midnight.

 Step 5: Get Off The Beaten Path